 But this course doesn’t just talk about refugees, it also employs them.
 Part of the course is reserved for highly educated asylum seekers.
 They will give lectures ranging from physics to archeology, depending on their field of expertise.
 By focusing on their professional talents instead of their personal story, this course gives them a chance to be professionals instead of victims.
 Parallel to the lectures mentioned above students will work in teams, analyzing Dutch policy.
-They will redesign the ‘inburgeringsexamen’, a heavily criticized exam newcomers need to pass to ensure their stay in the Netherlands.
-Other tests include a short essay and a traditional exam based on the lectures.
+The other test include an essay based on the lectures.
 Come join the conversation!

 Check Datanose for the exact information.